 Customer Experience and Service Improvements

 Customer experience got significant attention after the Apollo acquisition.
 The airline revamped its inflight offerings with new food options and free in-flight entertainment accessible on passengers’ personal devices.
-Most seats were equipped with in-seat power, full-size tray tables, and generous recline.
+Most seats came with in-seat power, full-size tray tables, and generous recline.

 Sun Country also set up feedback systems so passengers could share their experiences directly with management.
 That helped the airline catch problems early and adjust based on what customers actually wanted.
 The goal was to build long-term loyalty by consistently delivering a comfortable and affordable flying experience.

-In January 2026, Allegiant Travel Company announced a definitive agreement to acquire Sun Country in a cash-and-stock transaction.
-The deal values Sun Country at approximately $1.5 billion, including about $400 million in net debt.
-Sun Country shareholders will receive 0.1557 shares of Allegiant stock plus $4.10 in cash for each Sun Country share.
+On January 11, 2026, Allegiant Travel Company announced a definitive agreement to acquire Sun Country in a cash-and-stock transaction.
+The deal valued Sun Country at about $1.5 billion, including about $400 million in net debt.
+Sun Country shareholders received 0.1557 shares of Allegiant stock plus $4.10 in cash for each Sun Country share.

 What is Sun Country Airlines?